News from the Schwarz group

 our publications page.

-conferences in our field (note that this is a private activity,
+past conferences in soft matter and biophysics 2001-2020 (note that this was a private activity,

 - Office hours (Sprechstunde) are on request, please contact Ulrich Schwarz.